Cosby’s defense attorney wants off the case before retrial

 PHILADELPHIA (AP) — Bill Cosby’s defense attorney in his sex assault trial that ended with a deadlocked jury wants off the case before a retrial that’s scheduled to begin in November.

 Lead defense lawyer Brian McMonagle of Philadelphia filed documents Tuesday seeking to withdraw as Cosby’s counsel.
-He says Cosby is taking steps to secure new lawyers and asks that he be given until Aug.
-21 to do so.
+He says Cosby is taking steps to secure new lawyers.

+Montgomery County Judge Steven O’Neill will consider the request at a pre-trial conference Aug.
+22.

 Cosby is being retried on charges he drugged and molested Andrea Constand more than a decade ago.